 The Shoebox Theatre is a 50 seat flexible studio space in the heart of Swindon's Railway Village.
 The running of the theatre space is managed by Wrong Shoes Theatre Company, the space supports new work, hosts an exciting programme of contemporary theatre and provides quality theatre training.

 Working in collaboration with GLL, Wrong Shoes have transformed the former Victorian Laundry in the Health Hydro into an affordable fringe theatre and rehearsal venue, for use by theatre companies, artists, performers and musicians.

-In 2015 Wrong Shoes Theatre Company registered as a charity, our charitable objectives are to:
+In 2015 the Shoebox Theatre registered as a charity, our charitable objectives are to:

 Promote engagement in the arts, by providing performance opportunities, diversity in and access to contemporary theatre and performance making.

 Promote collaboration by encouraging cross-art form, inter-cultural and cross generational working practices.

 Provide accessible and affordable education in the arts.